BioroboticsLab/bb_analysis/system1/editor-gui/README.md

 # Editor GUI

+A gui for viewing the tracking results and the ground truth paths.

+## Editing

+Editing is only enabled for ground truth data.
-Can be used to manually track some ground truth paths.
+The gui can be used to manually track some ground truth paths.

 * Click: add and remove detection from path
 * Key A: previous timestamp